 Despite growing interest in ensuring that forest conservation and rural development activities deliver multiple benefits, there is a lack of rigorous evidence on the extent to which these activities deliver both conservation and livelihood outcomes.
 Policymakers, donors and practitioners need credible assessments of how conservation and sustainable development initiatives affect forest cover, biodiversity conservation, family livelihoods and human well-being, so that they can improve the design and delivery of policies and programmes that deliver multiple benefits.

-This session will highlight the need for rigorous impact assessment of the conservation and livelihood outcomes from forest conservation and rural development activities, provide examples of methodologies and approaches that have been used to improve the scientific evidence base, and discuss how such information can help contribute to both the design of more effective conservation and sustainable development initiatives.
+This session highlighted the need for rigorous impact assessment of the conservation and livelihood outcomes from forest conservation and rural development activities, provided examples of methodologies and approaches that have been used to improve the scientific evidence base, and discussed how such information can help contribute to both the design of more effective conservation and sustainable development initiatives.